Part of Business Decision Making

 What to check before spending more.

-- Use Business Problem Review when unclear decision rights are part of a larger business problem.
+• Use business work with Stan when unclear rights are part of a larger owner-level pattern.

 When outside help makes sense

 Outside help makes sense when decision rights are tangled with owner dependency, team trust, hiring, or growth pressure.
-The point is not to add another opinion.
-The point is to find the real business problem and stop paying for the wrong fix.
+Use business coaching to choose the next business move before another expensive commitment.

 Common questions